 Under the license agreement, EQRx agreed to pay us a non-refundable, upfront cash payment of \$20.0 million with the potential to pay an additional \$290.0 million upon reaching certain development and commercial milestones.
-In addition, EQRx agreed to pay us tiered royalties ranging from mid-single digits to mid-teens based on annual net sales of lerociclib in the EQRx Territory.
-EQRx agreed to be responsible for the development of the product in the EQRx Territory.
-We agreed to continue until completion, as the clinical trial sponsor, our two primary clinical trials at EQRx's sole cost and expense.
-EQRx agreed to reimburse us for all of its out-of-pocket costs incurred after the effective date of the license agreement in connection with these clinical trials.
-We agreed to invoice EQRx within 30 days following the end of each quarter, and EQRx agreed to pay within 30 days after its receipt of such invoice.
-On August 1, 2023, we received formal notice from EQRx of their intent to terminate, as part of their proposed acquisition by Revolution Medicines, Inc., the lerociclib license agreement and to revert the lerociclib product rights back to us.
-We are currently assessing next steps, but do not expect to receive any further milestone payments or future royalties from EQRx as a result of the termination.
+In addition, EQRx would pay us tiered royalties ranging from mid-single digits to mid-teens based on annual net sales of lerociclib in the EQRx Territory.
+In September 2020, we transferred to EQRx the related technology and know-how that was necessary to develop, seek regulatory approval for, and commercialize lerociclib in the EQRx Territory which resulted in the recognition of \$20.0 million in revenue in accordance with ASC 606.
+EQRx was responsible for the development of the product in the EQRx Territory.
+We agreed to continue until completion, as the clinical trial sponsor, our two primary clinical trials and EQRx agreed to reimburse us for all related out-of-pocket costs incurred after the effective date of the license agreement.